The kids are out of school, but what activities & Winter break camps are in Kansas City…?

-If you are looking for fun things to do with your kids over Winter Break, check out these fun activities for kids around town…
+If you are looking for fun things to do over Winter Break with your kids, check out these fun activities for kids around town…

 Check their class calendar for specific classes & times.
 Kids 4 & 5 years old must have supervision, but kids 6 and older can take the class alone.
 Each class is $30, or you can buy them in packages of 10 classes at a discounted rate.

 Blue Springs, MO